Emotions and Policy

 Intervention(s)

-We conduct an experimental survey, in which respondents are randomly assigned to one of two main treatment groups or a control group, designed to assess the impact of emotions on policy attitudes:
+In Survey A, respondents are randomly assigned to one of two main treatment groups or a control group, designed to assess the impact of emotions on policy attitudes:

 Positive emotion treatment branch: Respondents watch two one-minute relaxation videos (before the trade and wealth \& taxation blocks) designed to induce calm, and the open-ended policy questions in each policy block are framed in a positive way, prompting optimism.
 The first video features serene landscapes—green fields, a lake, an eagle in flight, a cyclist by the water, lavender fields, and snow-capped mountains—accompanied by peaceful music.
 The second video showcases tranquil mountain scenery, a blue sky, a flowing river, and a lush green forest from above, also with peaceful music.